f3ve/freedomevenden.com/src/pages/blog/how-to-create-custom-video-controls-in-react-native.md

 </View>;
 ```

-If you look closely you can see we have added some variables we need to define: `position`, `puration`, and `handleDoneSliding`.
+If you look closely you can see we have added some variables we need to define: `position`, `duration`, and `handleDoneSliding`.

 `Position` is how we will track the current position of the video.
 We will use the onStatusUpdate to keep track of this.